 There are many types of Yoga practices and it’s important to choose one that’s suitable for your individual body.
 Here are a few of the basic yoga types:

 physical postures.
-Most Hatha Yoga classes will provide an introduction to basic yoga postures and should leave your muscles feeling loose and relaxed.
+Most Group Yoga classes will provide an introduction to basic yoga postures and should leave your muscles feeling loose and relaxed.

 Ashtanga – An ancient and rigorous style of yoga that follows a specific sequence of postures that links every movement to a breath.
 The poses are performed in the same order each time.
 This is a physically demanding version of yoga.
 The best way to practice Yoga is to find a Yoga Retreat Center.